-Banabe lives with his father and his mother.
-At home, duties include carrying water, caring for animals and running errands.
+In his home, Banabe helps by carrying water, caring for animals and running errands.
+He lives with his father and his mother.
 His father is sometimes employed as a farmer and his mother maintains the home.
 There are 2 children in the family.

 Please remember Banabe in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.